Crashedmind/PlayingWithPlantUMLSource/docs/Stdlib/StdLibOverview.rst

 Type 1
 ---------------------------------------------------------------------------------------------------
 AWS is one of the original stdlib entries - it's from 2017.
-Some libraries followed the same layout, or used the same tools to create the sprites e.g.
+Some libraries, listed below, followed the same layout, or used the same tools to create the sprites.

 https://github.com/plantuml/plantuml-stdlib/blob/master/aws/AI/AmazonLex/ contains 4 files: